Be ready for it

 Frequently asked

-- Is it safe to watch the eclipse through a Unistellar telescope?
+- Is it safe to watch the eclipse through a UNISTELLAR Smart Telescope?

-- Yes, when fitted with the Smart Solar Filter (available for EVSCOPE and EQUINOX models).
+- Yes, when fitted with the Smart Solar Filter (on the eVscope and eQuinox).
 You observe on your phone or tablet, so there is no direct optical path between the Sun and your eye at any point.

 - What can you actually see during the eclipse?

-- Sunspots on the Sun’s face during the partial phases — resolved thanks to the large mirror diameter — and, from inside the path of totality, the corona.
+- Sunspots on the Sun’s face during the partial phases and, from inside the path of totality, the corona.
 The telescope adjusts its exposure automatically as the light drops and returns.